What is a personal loan?

 A personal loan provides financing for borrowers looking to make a large purchase or consolidate their debts.
 These funds are usually handed over in one lump sum and repaid through installments over time.

 Unlike mortgages or student loans, personal loans can be used for a variety of purposes.
-This flexibility allows borrowers to pay for a wide range of expenses, such as medical bills or home expansions.
+This flexibility allows borrowers to pay for a wide range of expenses, such as medical bills or home renovations.

 What is the benefit of obtaining a personal loan?